astorfi/3D-convolutional-speaker-recognition/README.rst

 .. _paper: https://arxiv.org/abs/1705.09422
 .. _TensorFlow: https://www.tensorflow.org/

 The code has been developed using TensorFlow_.
-The input pipeline must be prepaired by the users.
+The input pipeline must be prepared by the users.
 This code is aimed to provide the implementation for Speaker Verification (SR) by using 3D convolutional neural networks following the SR protocol.